Essercizi per gravicembalo

-Essercizi per gravicembalo (Exercises for Harpsichord) is a collection of thirty sonatas by Domenico Scarlatti.
+Essercizi per gravicembalo (Exercises for Harpsichord) is a collection of thirty single movement sonatas by Domenico Scarlatti.
 It was published in London on 3 February 1739 and dedicated by the composer to King John V of Portugal.
 The latter summoned the composer to Lisbon to teach his daughter, Barbara of Portugal, to play the harpsichord.

 The Italian title mirrors that of Clavier-Übung in German, which means the same thing, which is also notably used to refer to a group of pieces by Johann Sebastian Bach.
 Presented as teaching tool, the pieces, often of great virtuosity, also earn a place in the concert hall through their musicality.
 Conceived for the harpsichord, they have also been honored on the piano by great virtuosos.